Honor View 20 With 'Hole-Punch' Selfie Camera Design Launched

-Huawei's sub-brand Honor has finally launched the Honor View 20 in Paris.
+Honor View 20 was launched in Paris, France on Tuesday - with the Huawei sub-brand detailing its price for the EU and United Kingdom regions.
 The smartphone is the global variant of the Honor V20 launched in China last month.
 It is one of the first smartphones to feature a display hole for selfie camera design.
 Apart from its unique front display design, the Honor View 20 also sports a 48-megapixel Sony IMX586 sensor and a secondary time of flight (ToF) sensor at the back.
-It's other big highlights include a 4,000mAh battery, and is powered by the flagship-grade HiSilicon Kirin 980 processor.
+Its other big highlights include a 4,000mAh battery, and the fact that it is powered by the flagship-grade HiSilicon Kirin 980 processor.
 The company also announced an exclusive Honor Guard Fortnite Outfit that will be exclusive to Honor View 20 owners.
 It also features the company's GPU Turbo 2.0 technology.
 The smartphone is confirmed to launch in India on January 29.

 Honor View 20 price